sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 - The summary's first word after the category abbreviation must be lower case.
 - The summary must use the imperative mood.
 See [imperative mood](#imperative-mood).

-## Separate the Summary and Body

-Separate the summary and the body with a blank line.

 ## Body

 The body explains what changed and the rational for why it changed.